Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 While we continue to support our traditional deployment models (VOLTA Portable and VOLTA Standalone) the new cloud-native deployment is a game-changer.

 It is important to distinguish between running in the cloud and being cloud-native.
-While traditional versions can be hosted on cloud infrastructure, only the new Kubernetes-based deployment fully leverages horizontal scalability and automated orchestration.
+While traditional versions can be hosted on cloud infrastructure, only the new Kubernetes-based deployment will fully leverage horizontal scalability and automated orchestration.

 Tailored cloud deployment: customer’s tenant